 Department of Pedodontics and Preventive dentistry in Indira Gandhi Institute of Dental Sciences was established in the year 2006.
 Undergraduate programme in Pedodontics is designed to enable the qualifying dental surgeon to deal with the overall dental health of children that not only comprises treatment aspects but also education, motivation and prevention of dental disease.
 Pediatric dentistry in India is still developing the field.
 It has its roots in the middle of the 20th century and has grown to the present state from there on.
 Pediatric dentistry differs in many ways from the other branches of dentistry which treat adult patients.
 As pediatric dentists, we have to develop the relationship with parent/caretaker and the child, give comfort by allaying fears about dentistry and relieve pain and agony of dental problems of the child, physically and emotionally.
 We also educate the parents/caretaker about the dental care and hygiene they need maintain and educate their child with during their growing years.

 To train the students to diagnose and treat all the Paediatric oral diseases, manage Special Children.

 - Giving comfort, relieving pain, removing the infection and restoring functions.

 - Allaying fear and anxiety and shaping the child behaviour.

 - Promoting optimal oral health by prevention and education.

 - To develop positive attitude towards oral health for prevention

 - Implement the principles of preventive dentistry from birth

-- Parental guidance and counseling regarding different facets of preventive dentistry and treatment modalities
+- Parental guidance and counselling regarding different facets of preventive dentistry and treatment modalities

 - Occlusal guidance and early treatment of developing malocclusion